Boosting Automatic Exercise Evaluation Through Musculoskeletal Simulation-Based IMU Data Augmentation: Introduction

 Building upon the existing research, we propose a novel approach tailored to augment IMU datasets within the domain of automatic exercise evaluation, explicitly addressing the aforementioned limitations regarding data availability, biomechanical plausibility, and label assignment complexity.
 In summary, this paper focuses on the following key aspects:

 \begin{itemize} \item \textbf{Novel data augmentation method}

-We introduce a novel data augmentation method to generate realistic IMU data by integrating musculoskeletal simulations with targeted modifications of movement trajectories.
-This approach intentionally generates examples across multiple classes while ensuring biomechanical plausibility.
-Notably, our method exclusively utilizes IMU data, eliminating reliance on available data from other domains. \item \textbf{Automatic labeling approach}
+We introduce a novel data augmentation method to generate IMU data by integrating musculoskeletal simulations with targeted modifications of movement trajectories.
+This approach intentionally generates examples across multiple classes while respecting physiological joint-range limits.
+Notably, the method operates exclusively on IMU data and does not depend on motion capture, video, or pose data. \item \textbf{Automatic labeling approach}

-Our method combines inverse kinematics parameters with a knowledge-based evaluation strategy, enabling rapid and automatic derivation of accurate labels.
-This significantly reduces the manual effort traditionally associated with labeling physiotherapeutic exercise data. \item \textbf{Extensive evaluation of the characteristics of augmented data and their influence on the performance of a automated evaluation classifier}
+Our method combines inverse kinematics parameters with a knowledge-based evaluation strategy to derive labels automatically, removing the need for manual annotation of augmented repetitions. \item \textbf{Extensive evaluation of the characteristics of augmented data and their influence on the performance of an automated evaluation classifier}

 We rigorously evaluate both the characteristics and practical utility of the generated data.
 Employing dimensionality reduction, we verify the realism and variability of the augmented dataset compared to real-world data.
-Additionally, controlled experiments assess how incorporating augmented data influences accuracy and generalization performance of a neural network for automatic exercise evaluation. \item \textbf{Patient-specific fine-tuning using augmented data}
+A dedicated process-validation experiment rules out pipeline-induced distribution artifacts.
+A robustness analysis assesses the stability of the results across varying augmentation configurations.
+Controlled experiments across five evaluation paradigms assess how incorporating augmented data influences the accuracy and generalization performance of a neural network for automatic exercise evaluation.